cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 #### Optional flags

 * `--include-metrics` - Include metrics data in the snapshot
-* `--exclude-credentials` -
+* `--exclude-credentials` - Exclude credentials from the snapshot
+* `--exclude-logs` - Exclude logs from the snapshot
-						Exclude credentials in the snapshot
+* `--exclude-events` - Exclude events from the snapshot
 *  `--private-resource` - If set to `True` the uploaded resource is only accessible by its creator.
 Otherwise, the resource is accessible by all users that belong to the same